bespinian/trainings/gcp-workshops/README.md

 # Bespinian GCP Workshop - Instructions

-These instructions provide rough guidance through deploying the sample application located in the `spring-boot-example` to GCP's App Engine Service.
+These instructions provide rough guidance through deploying the sample application located in the `gcp-workshops/spring-boot-example` to GCP's App Engine Service.

 ## Tools